When is a spade a portable soil transportation device?

 What I rather suspect is the lack of engagement directly correlates to the language used to describe workplace pensions saving (and the lack of blood and selfies).
 And if you are lucky enough to have been a member of an occupation pension scheme, confusion is no doubt generated by the change in terminology over time.
 Terms used in the members’ booklet you received on joining may be very different to those in use now: for example, a tax free cash became a pension commencement lump sum and then an uncrystallised funds pension lump sum – or taking “cash in chunks” according to Pensions Wise (which has the virtue of blunt simplicity though little linguistic elegance).

-As a pensions lawyer I have been trained to avoid certain words; using “guarantee” to describe a defined benefits promise may be a hostage to fortune.
+As a pension lawyer I have been trained to avoid certain words; using “guarantee” to describe a defined benefits promise may be a hostage to fortune.
 And “deficit” can mean widely different things, depending on the method and date of calculation.

 So seeking simplicity in pensions language is perhaps the Holy Grail.
 Looking for synonyms to try to find clearer ways of defining pensions terms shows the difficulty and can generate absurd results: is defined contribution really the same as a “described bestowal”?
 Or are defined benefits better described as a “delineated perk”?